On this page

 Establish a feedback mechanism that allows your channel partners to voice their concerns, provide suggestions, and report issues.
 Act on this feedback promptly and transparently.
 Address any challenges they encounter, whether related to product quality, delivery, or sales support.

-Regularly check in with your partners to ensure their needs are met, and offer support to help them overcome obstacles.
+Regularly check in with your partners to ensure their needs are met and offer support to help them overcome obstacles.
 Building a supportive, two-way relationship can create trust and a sense of partnership that drives long-term engagement.

 6. Technology integration